 The board chairman may call special meetings.
 The meetings are open to the public and a notice of the meetings is posted on the outer doors and the bulletin board of the Richmond County Agricultural Center Building.

-RSWD District Board of Supervisors
+Richmond Soil & Water Conservation District Board of Supervisors

-Back in the 1930’s, when dust clouds from the Great Plains darkened the eastern skies, our nation was in peril.
+In the 1930’s, when dust clouds from the Great Plains darkened the eastern skies, our nation was in peril.
 During the height of this Dust Bowl, Hugh Hammond Bennett provided testimony before a Congressional committee that resulted in the Soil Conservation Act of April 27, 1935, which created the Soil Conservation Service at USDA (United States Department of Agriculture).

 Today, our land is in far different shape that it was in 1935, thanks to an ongoing conservation partnership that helps local land owners with solutions to their natural resource problems.